sos-berlin/joc/webserviceGenTest/src/main/resources/raml/documentation/schedule/schedules_p.md

     * usedByJobs
 * Optional fields are
     * title
-    * substitute (this field and substitutedBy from the volatile part are exclusive)
+    * substitute (this field and substitutedBy are exclusive)
+    * substitutedBy
     * configurationDate